 20. Go shopping at the Ardmore Commons

 The Ardmore Commons is a shopping center that features a variety of stores and restaurants, including national chains and local boutiques.
-The shopping center features a variety of well-known national retailers and local boutiques, making it the perfect place to shop for everything from clothing and accessories to home decor and electronics.
-Some of the most popular stores at Ardmore Commons include Target, Ross Dress for Less, Hobby Lobby, and T.J.
+The shopping center features a variety of well-known national retailers and local boutiques and some include Target, Ross Dress for Less, Hobby Lobby, and T.J.
 Maxx.

 The Ardmore Commons shopping center operates during normal business hours, which are typically between 9:00 am and 5:00 pm, Monday through Friday.